bl33h/medicalSystem/README.md

 ## How To Use
 To clone and run this application, you'll need [Git](https://git-scm.com) and [Python](https://www.python.org/downloads/) installed on your computer.
 From your command line:

-⚠️ **Note:** The AWS database mentioned in this project is no longer running.
-However, you can still set up a local database or use a different cloud-based database service to store the application data.
-Please ensure you have a suitable database solution in place as indicated in the Entity Relationship Diagram.

 ...
 ```bash
 # Clone this repository